-- How to adjust insulin for extra activities, how to adjust insulin if something happens to the pump and you have to go back to shots, whether your child needs extra insulin such as a temporary basal rate in the car if you are traveling for 8 hours or so (we usually put ours at 110% or so since they aren’t getting any activity and there blood sugar tends to go up)
+- How to adjust insulin for extra activities, how to adjust insulin if something happens to the pump and you have to go back to shots, whether your child needs extra insulin such as a temporary basal rate in the car if you are traveling for 8 hours or so (we usually use 110% or so since they aren’t getting any activity and their blood sugar tends to go up)

 - what to do for emergencies

-- If you are traveling by plane, get a note from the doctor saying your child has diabetes and has to carry syringes, lancets, insulin, snack, etc on board the plane.
+- If you are traveling by plane, get a note from the doctor saying your child has diabetes and has to carry syringes, lancets, insulin, glucagon, snacks, etc on board the plane.